gofynd/fdk-client-kotlin/documentation/application/COMMUNICATION.md

 | body | [PushtokenReq](#PushtokenReq) | yes | Request body |

-Use this API to update and insert the push token of the user.
+Update the push token of the user.

 *Returned Response:*